MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-reverb-g2-controllers.md

 ## Getting started

+> [!IMPORTANT]
-Unreal Engine 4.26 and either OpenXR or SteamVR is required to access the HP Motion Controller plugin you'll need to work with the HP Reverb G2 controllers.
+> Unreal Engine 4.26 and either OpenXR or SteamVR is required to access the HP Motion Controller plugin you'll need to work with the HP Reverb G2 controllers.

 [!INCLUDE[](includes/tabs-g2-controllers-in-unreal.md)]